SamuliRukkila/Java-EE-Exercises/part-1/README.md

 ### #3 The basics of Java Bean

 An assignment where we'll create a simple Bean, ```UserBean```, which'll be used to save data formatted via a HTML-form.

+### #4 Dice-throwing with class + JSTL

+An assignment where we'll create a dice-throwing page using external class and JSTL-library.